Financial Aid Consumer Information Q&A

-This process may take up to 45 days to complete once all required documentation has been received.
+This process may take several weeks to complete.
 You will be notified if the request has been denied.
-If the request is approved, you will receive an award letter indicating the amount of your Pell Grant award.
+If the request is approved, you will receive an award offer indicating the amount of Pell Grant you are eligible for.

 Federal Pell Grant

-Your Pell Grant award will be based on the following:
+Your Pell Grant eligibility is based on the following:

-- » Expected Family Contribution and full-time entitlement award from the Federal Pell Grant schedule
+- Expected Family Contribution and full-time entitlement amount from the Federal Pell Grant schedule

-- » All programs that are 900 hours would have a payment period of 450 hours and 13 weeks.
-OR
+- All programs that are 900 hours would have two payment periods of 450 hours and 13 weeks.

-- » For programs less than 900 hours, the payment period is one half of the total hours and weeks of the career major.
+- For programs less than 900 hours, the payment periods are one half of the total hours and weeks of the program.